freifunk-gluon/gluon/docs/package/gluon-offline-ssid.rst

-gluon-ssid-changer
+gluon-offline-ssid
 ==================

 This package adds a script to change the SSID when there is no connection to any gateway.
 This Offline-SSID can be generated from the node's hostname with the first and last part of the node name or the MAC address allowing observers to recognize which node does not have a connection to a gateway.
-This script is called once every minute by ``micron.d`` and check gateway-connectivity.
+This script is called once every minute by ``micrond`` and check gateway-connectivity.
 It will change the SSID to the Offline-SSID after the node lost gateway connectivity for several consecutive checks.
 As soon as the gateway-connectivity is back it toggles back to the original SSID.